ccht-ncsu/Kalpana/examples/README.md

     ```docker pull tacuevas/kalpana_nc:latest```
 3) Create a folder, place the maxele.63.nc and runKalpanaStatic.inp files inside, and 'cd' to it.
 The *inp* file is provided in this folder, and the *ADCIRC* *maxele.63.nc* file can be found [here](https://go.ncsu.edu/kalpana-example-inputs).
 4) Modify the file *runKalpanaStatic.inp* if you want to change the downscaling inputs (e.g. levels, crs, vertical unit, etc).
 5) Run the container declaring a volume so kalpana can access the folder created in *step 3*.
 Before running the container, check you are located in the same folder where you placed the input files.
-We also provide a copy of the *Python* script executed when the container is ran (*runKalpanaStatic.py*)<br>
+We also provide a copy of the Python script executed when the container is ran (*runKalpanaStatic.py*)<br>
     ```docker run -it -v "$(pwd)":/home/kalpana/inputs tacuevas/kalpana_nc:latest```
 6) This image only supports the *Static* downscaling method.

 **Interactive**<br>
-This image is configured to run kalpana interactively, all the python packages and *GRASS GIS* are installed.
-You need to copy the examples *downscaling_exampleXX.py* , the necessary inputs (availables [here](https://drive.google.com/drive/folders/1cbQzN4SrLs_rVlz9q8zHCKbFtQpLO5CG?usp=sharing)), and the *Kalpana* *downscaling.py* and *export.py* python modules from this repo to the container.
+This image is configured to run kalpana interactively, all the Python packages and *GRASS GIS* are installed.
+You need to copy the examples *downscaling_exampleXX.py* , the necessary inputs (available [here](https://drive.google.com/drive/u/2/folders/14gOAzbfuMUk3asRFsMCtOup3NL3V6EgF)), and the *Kalpana* *downscaling.py* and *export.py* Python modules from this repo to the container.

 The steps for running the container: